Common Summer Car Breakdowns

-Constant and direct hot sun can also perish wiper blades.
+The constant and direct hot sun can also perish wiper blades.
 This, like debris, can result in smears and streaks on your windscreen and make a high-pitched noise when they’re in operation.

 Precaution: Wash your car regularly, making sure to lift the wiper blade and clean underneath.
 If they’re looking old and worn, new blades are inexpensive and easy to install.

 This appears as white or light-coloured fade on paint, often on the roof or bonnet.
 It’s UV damage caused by long exposure to the hot sun.
 Repainting cars is an expensive and labour-intensive job.